alozanoroble/MATH5020-Elliptic_Curves/Course_notes/README.md

 Here is the list of lectures and corresponding lecture number.

-## Tentative Schedule & Lecture Notes
+## Tentative Schedule & Corresponding Lecture Notes

 > *Note: Lecture video recordings are available via the course [YouTube playlist](https://www.youtube.com).*